Digital forensics: Digital evidence

-When used in a court of law digital evidence falls under the same legal guidelines as other forms of evidence; courts do not usually require more stringent guidelines.
-In the United States the Federal Rules of Evidence are used to evaluate the admissibility of digital evidence, the United Kingdom PACE and Civil Evidence acts have similar guidelines and many other countries have their own laws.
+When used in a court of law, digital evidence falls under the same legal guidelines as other forms of evidence, as courts do not usually require more stringent guidelines.
+In the United States, the Federal Rules of Evidence are used to evaluate the admissibility of digital evidence.
+The United Kingdom PACE and Civil Evidence acts have similar guidelines and many other countries have their own laws.
 US federal laws restrict seizures to items with only obvious evidential value.
 This is acknowledged as not always being possible to establish with digital media prior to an examination.